hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 ## Deploying business networks using Playground locally

-When deploying a business network to {{site.data.conrefs.hlf_full}} {{site.data.conrefs.hlf_latest}} using the Playground locally, you must follow the process above to connect using the peer admin identity.
+When deploying a business network to {{site.data.conrefs.hlf_full}} {{site.data.conrefs.hlf_latest}} using the Playground locally, you must follow the process to connect using the peer admin identity.

 Identities in playground are associated with business network cards, comprising a connection profile, identity metadata, and certificates.